The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Introduction

-From now on and unless stated otherwise, $L/K$ denotes a degree $p$ extension of $p$-adic fields with dihedral normal closure $\widetilde{L}$.
-By Byott uniqueness theorem \cite[Theorem 2]{byottuniqueness}, this admits a unique Hopf-Galois structure $H$, which is almost classically Galois.
+From now on and unless stated otherwise, $p$ is an odd prime and $L/K$ denotes a degree $p$ extension of $p$-adic fields with dihedral normal closure $\widetilde{L}$.
+By Byott's uniqueness theorem \cite[Theorem 2]{byottuniqueness}, this admits a unique Hopf-Galois structure $H$, which is almost classically Galois.
 In analogy with the cyclic case, the associated order of $\mathcal{O}_L$ in $H$ will be denoted by $\mathfrak{A}_{L/K}$.
 In this paper, we give a complete answer to the question of whether $\mathcal{O}_L$ is $\mathfrak{A}_{L/K}$-free or not.

-Surprisingly, most of the techniques used for the cyclic case in \cite{fertonthesis} translate naturally to this situation, giving rise to a similar arithmetical information.
-The case in which $\widetilde{L}/K$ is not totally ramified is treated in Section \ref{nontotramified} and we prove that the freeness on $L/K$ follows exactly the same criterion of Theorem \ref{cyclicpfreeness}.
+Surprisingly, most of the techniques used for the cyclic case in \cite{fertonthesis} translate naturally to this situation, giving rise to similar arithmetical information.
+The case in which $\widetilde{L}/K$ is not totally ramified is treated in Section \ref{nontotramified} and we prove that the freeness on $L/K$ follows exactly the same criteria in Theorem \ref{cyclicpfreeness}.

 Otherwise, if $\widetilde{L}/K$ is totally ramified, then we can imitate the setting of the cyclic case.
-While in that case the behaviour depends on the ramification jump of the cyclic extension, in this one the relevant number is $\ell\coloneqq\frac{p+t}{2}$, where $t$ is the ramification jump of $\widetilde{L}/K$.
-From \cite[Proposition 9]{serre} it is easily proved that this is always an integer number.
-Note that this number $\ell$ is different from the fractional ramification number denoted in \cite{elder} in the same way; with our notation, that one is $\frac{t}{2}$.
-As a result of the resemblance with the cyclic case, we will prove the following result, quite similar to Theorem \ref{cyclicpfreeness}.
+A generator of $H$ as a $K$-algebra is $w=z(\sigma-\sigma^{-1})$, where $z\in\widetilde{L}-K$ is such that $z^2\in K$ and $\sigma$ is the order $p$ element in $\mathrm{Gal}(\widetilde{L}/K)$.
+While in the cyclic case the behaviour depends on the ramification jump of the extension, in this one the relevant number is $\ell\coloneqq\frac{p+t}{2}$, where $t$ is the ramification jump of $\widetilde{L}/K$ (from \cite[Chapter IV, Proposition 9]{serre} it is easily proved that $\ell$ is always an integer number).
+This is due to the fact that letting $w$ act on $\mathcal{O}_L$ increases valuations by at least $\ell$ (see Proposition \ref{proraisevaluation}).
+Note that this number $\ell$ is different from the ramification jump of the extension $L/K$ denoted in \cite{elder} in the same way; with our notation, that one is $\frac{t}{2}$ (see \cite[Chapter IV, \textsection 3, Remark 2]{serre} for a definition of ramification jump of a subextension of a Galois extension).

+As a result of the resemblance with the cyclic case, we will prove the following result, quite analogous to Theorem \ref{cyclicpfreeness}.